GrantSRechtin/robot_localization/README.md

 In the unlikely case where the particle weight is exactly 0, the weight of the particle is assigned to 10 instead.

 #### Normalizing and Resampling Particles
 Normalizing particles is necessary for functions such as resampling particles, where the weights will be interpreted as probabilities.
 We normalized the particles by ensuring that the sum of all the weights is equal to 1.
 We simply calculated the total sum of particle weights in particle cloud, and divided each particle weight by the total sum.

-<span style="color: red;">NOTE TO SELF: ARE SOME PARTICLES RANDOMLY INITIALIZED?</span>
+$$
+p_w = \frac{p_w}{total\ particles}
+$$

 We collected the particle weights from each particle and used numpy.random to randomly choose from the list of particle weights.
 300 new particles are chosen, and the probability of sampling each particle is proportional to its weight.
-Our filter focuses on the regions with the highest weights, and uses that to estimate the Neato's new pose.
+This means that particles with a higher weight are likely to be chosen, but we will still include a small portion of particles sampled away from the highest concentrated areas to prevent poor convergence and particle death.
+The chosen particles are then varied by 0.125 in each direction.
+This was arbitrarily chosen to add more variance.
+Our filter then uses the new regions with the highest weights to estimate the Neato's new pose.

 ## How to interact with our code
-<span style="color: red;">??? idk bro.</span>
+<span style="color: red;">??? idk bro.:: from the website, there are some things to run (running the bags, the map, and the code, rviz too.
+Mention before this that you need to download this repo, and the neatopackages repo found on comprobo25.github.io</span>

 ## Team Member Contributions